Teodoro Petkoff: Early years

-His father was a Bulgarian emigrant and his mother was a Pole of Jewish origin.
+His father was a Bulgarian immigrant and his mother was a Pole of Jewish origin.
 He received a Bachelor degree in Economics from the Central University of Venezuela (UCV) where he also served as a professor for 14 years.
 In the 1950s he was member of the student resistance against the dictator Marcos Pérez Jiménez and was imprisoned on several occasions.
 In the 1960s, along with his brother Luben Petkoff he was a guerrilla fighter under the command of Douglas Bravo against the government of Rómulo Betancourt.
 Later, he joined the Communist Party of Venezuela (PCV).

 In 1971, Petkoff left the PCV to found, along with other dissidents, the Movement Towards Socialism (MAS), after the 1968 Warsaw Pact invasion of Czechoslovakia.
 He was a member of Congress and twice an unsuccessful candidate for president, gaining 4% in the 1983 presidential election and 3% in the 1988 presidential election.

 Minister of Rafael Caldera

-In the second government of Rafael Caldera (1994-1999), MAS was in coalition with the centrist National Convergence party of Caldera, along with other left-wing parties such as the Communist Party of Venezuela (PCV) and the MEP, and other right-wing parties as the National Movement of Integration.
+In the second government of Rafael Caldera (1994–1999), MAS was in coalition with the centrist National Convergence party of Caldera, along with other left-wing parties such as the Communist Party of Venezuela (PCV) and the MEP, and other right-wing parties as the National Movement of Integration.
 Petkoff served as Minister of the Central Office of Coordination and Planning (Cordiplan), directing the government's economic policies.
 From Cordiplan, Petkoff managed the Venezuela Agenda, a neo-liberal government program for reducing the size of the public administration, controlling inflation and stopping the currency devaluation, while administering social programs aimed at improving the population's nutritional health and providing "children-mother" services for the poorest.